 As a result, there are a number of dead bodies on the way to the summit.
 They are often left there and covered, due to the difficulty of carrying them down the mountain.
 In high altitudes it is hard enough to get yourself down the mountain, let alone another body.
 It’s estimated that over 300 people have died on Everest.

-There Is Such A Thing As The Death Zone
+There Is An Area Called The Death Zone

 It’s true, the death zone gets its name because it’s the place where you are most likely to die when climbing Everest.
 The actual zone is everything located 8,000m above sea level on the way to the summit.